johnzastrow/johnzastrow.github.io/_posts/2012-10-19-spatialite-and-triggers-to-update-data.md

 ![](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2012/10/101912_0507_Spatialitea2.png)

 OK.
-So I’ve got a place to store these attributes.
-Now let’s apply the database triggers.
-We’ll create to add the data during an INSERT operation, and another for an UPDATE.
+So I've got a place to store these attributes.
+Now let's apply the database triggers.
+We'll create to add the data during an INSERT operation, and another for an UPDATE.
 Note that triggers must be uniquely named in a Sqlite database.
-So, I’ve prefixed my triggers with the table name.
+So, I've prefixed my triggers with the table name.

 ![](https://raw.githubusercontent.com/johnzastrow/johnzastrow.github.io/master/assets/uploads/2012/10/101912_0507_Spatialitea3.png)

-And here’s the code.
+And here's the code.

 ```sql
 CREATE TRIGGER mypois_UPD_UDT_HUC12 AFTER UPDATE ON mypois